ntop/ntopng/doc/src/alerts/risk_and_check_exclusion.rst

 .. note::

-  This feature is only available from Pro Version
+  This feature is only available from Enterprise M Version

 .. figure:: ../img/check_exclusion_page.png
   :align: center